SenseLogic/PENDOWN/README.md

 ## Features

 *   Simple, concise and consistent syntax to quickly write colored documents.
+*   Complete :
-* Complete : styles, colors, sizes, alignments, attributes, spans, blocks, boxes, frames, quotes, lists, links, tables, images, line and page breaks.
+    *   styles, colors, sizes, classes, alignments
+    *   spans, blocks, boxes, frames, quotes
+    *   lists, links, tables, images, breaks
 *   Source code syntax highlighting.
 *   Fast conversion to HTML by a standalone command line tool or by a web browser script.
 *   The generated files can be imported in LibreOffice Writer.

 ## Getting Started